 “Saul’s right.”
-Iris placed herself between Saul and Dr. Magnin.
+Deschat placed herself between Rosenbaum and Magnin.
 “The protocol for administering the Milgram Battery does not call for increased dosages should the candidate somehow realize the simulation’s nature and refuse to cooperate.
 It specifies two alternatives.
-We either halt the Battery, or continue until the subject encounters a situation he cannot dismiss as a mere simulation.”
+We either halt the Battery and classify the subject as M-null, or continue until the subject encounters a situation he cannot dismiss as a mere simulation.”

 Magnin nodded, and rose from his seat.
 “It seems my direct involvement is unnecessary at this point.
 I trust you will advise me as to Stormrider’s progress.”

 “Thank you, Director.”
 He allowed Del Rio back into the observation room before closing the door behind him.